Lodge: A Coarse to Fine Diffusion Network for Long Dance Generation Guided by the Characteristic Dance Primitives: Experiment

 \textbf{Motion Quality.} To evaluate the motion quality of generated dance sequences, we follow the previous methods\cite{aist++, bailando} to calculate the Frechet Inception Distance (\textbf{FID})\cite{fid} distance between motion features of the generated dance and the ground truth dance sequences.
 The previous methods such as \cite{bailando} calculate kinetic\cite{kinfeature} and geometric\cite{geofeature} motion features using the global coordinates of all the SMPL\cite{SMPL} joints, which is suitable for measuring the quality of movements lasting only a few seconds.
 However, for longer motion sequences, where trajectories become more complex, this measurement approach focuses too heavily on root positions, neglecting local movements and resulting in data that lacks comparability.
 Therefore, we use the global coordinates of the root joint and the relative distances of other child joints to compute kinetic and geometric features.
 The kinematic feature (subscript `k'), indicates the speed and acceleration of the movement and reflects the physical characteristics of the dance.
 Therefore the FID distance between kinematic features \textbf{$\mathrm{FID}_k$} measures the physical reality of the motion.
 The geometric feature (subscript `g'), is calculated based on multiple predefined movement templates, thus the FID distance between geometric features \textbf{$\mathrm{FID}_g$} reflects the quality of the overall dance choreography.
 In addition, we follow \cite{GMD} to report the \textbf{Foot Skating Ratio (FSR)}, which measures the proportion of frames in which either foot skids more than a certain distance while maintaining contact with the ground (foot height $<$ 5 cm).

-As shown in Table \ref{tab:results}, our approach manifests a marked enhancement in $\mathrm{FID}_k$ with a value reduced to 45.56, which demonstrates that our framework can effectively address the degradation of movement quality in long-term dance generation.
-Furthermore, the Foot Skating Ratio is minimized to 5.01$\%$, indicating improved motion realism.
-On the other hand, it can be seen that Bailando achieves the lowest $\mathrm{FID}_g$, attributable to its choreography memory codebook and GPT network, which effectively recalls and reassembles dance units from the dataset.
-However, the constraints inherent to the codebook result in Bailando's generated movements still facing significant challenges in motion quality and realism, as reflected by a high $\mathrm{FID}_k$ and foot skating ratio.

 \textbf{Motion Diversity.} To evaluate the motion diversity of generated dance sequences, we calculate the mean Euclidean distance within the motion feature space, as outlined in the works of Bailando\cite{bailando}. $\mathrm{DIV}_k$ represents the motion diversity in the kinematic feature space, while $\mathrm{DIV}_g$ denotes the diversity in the geometric feature space.
 Table \ref{tab:results} reveals that our Lodge approach achieved the highest $\mathrm{DIV}_g$ score, which can be credited to our adoption of global diffusion and characteristic dance primitives for mastering diverse choreography patterns.
-Concurrently, Lodge's $\mathrm{DIV}_k$ score stands at 6.75, not quite reaching the levels of EDGE and Bailando.
-This is partly due to our integration of characteristic dance primitives and a foot refine block, which has constrained the solution space for the generated dance.

-\textbf{Beat Alignment Score (BAS).} One of the most crucial rules in choreography is the alignment of the dance beat with the music.
-To evaluate the beat consistency between the generated dance and the given music, we follow \cite{aist++} and use the BAS to evaluate our methods, our approach demonstrated the highest Beat Alignment Score of 0.2397.
+\textbf{Beat Alignment Score (BAS).} To evaluate the beat consistency between the generated dance and the given music, we follow \cite{aist++} and use the BAS to evaluate our methods, our approach demonstrated the highest Beat Alignment Score of 0.2397.

 \textbf{Production efficiency.} In our inference process, we evaluated the average \textbf{Run time} taken for model generation.
 To ensure fairness in testing, we excluded data preprocessing time from our calculations.
 All experiments were conducted on the same computer equipped with an Nvidia A100 GPU and 256GB of memory.